-Why does speed influence the choice of helmet?
+Why does speed influence helmet choice?

 Impact of speed on safety